ledgersmb/ledgersmb-docker/README.md

 No persistant data is stored in the LedgerSMB container.

-All LedgerSMB data is stored in Postgres, so you can stop/destroy/run a new LedgerSMB container as often as you want.
+All LedgerSMB data is stored in PostgreSQL, so you can stop/destroy/run a new LedgerSMB container as often as you want.

+In case of the Docker Compose setup, all PostgreSQL data is stored on the Docker volume with the name ending in `_pgdata`.
+This volume is not destroyed when updating the containers; only explicit removal destroys the data.

 # Environment Variables